her/enlighten/README.md

 **In Progress:**
   * A color scheme with multiple language & highlight group support - enlighten.vim

-**TODO:**
-  * Accessibility for colorblind users across all color scheme implementations.
+  * Accessibility for users across all color scheme implementations.

 ### enlighten.terminal 👩‍🎨
 Download enlighten.terminal and open it with Terminal.app to auto import.